KlinkeLab/ImmClass2019/README.md

 The code provided in this repository reproduces the main results of the study of Torang _et al._ **_"An elastic-net logistic regression approach to generate classifiers and gene signatures for types of immune cells and T helper cell subsets"_** but it is not meant as a self-contained module for use in further analysis.

 ## Citation
+To download the citation please go to  https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2994-z.ris

-Torang _et al._ _**An elastic-net logistic regression approach to generate classifiers and gene signatures for types of immune cells and T helper cell subsets**_.
-Pre-print on bioRxiv https://doi.org/10.1101/623082
+Torang, A., Gupta, P. & Klinke, D.J.
+"An elastic-net logistic regression approach to generate classifiers and gene signatures for types of immune cells and T helper cell subsets."
+BMC Bioinformatics 20, 433 (2019). https://doi.org/10.1186/s12859-019-2994-z